kiseiju04/CSharpBridge/README.md

 And all help is welcome.

 # Disclaimer
-I know that this is not something much usefull and that it's a lot of work, but I think this will be a very interesting project.
-That maybe will grow and be usefull to someone.
+I know that this is not something much useful and that it's a lot of work, but I think this will be a very interesting project.
+That maybe will grow and be useful to someone.

 # Conclusion
-I hope that this project will be helpfull or interesting to someone else.
+I hope that this project will be helpful or interesting to someone else.

 ### P.S.
 Sorry if my english is not so good but I'm italian